User | Login

 • Compact and quiet: Ideal for overnight use or travel.

-• Timer: Set to 3, 6 or 9 hours, so automatically switches off.
+• Timer: Set to 3, 6 or 9 hours, so it automatically switches off.

 • Good value: One of the more affordable electric boot dryers on the market.